xddxdd/blog/source/_posts/en/article/modify-website/how-to-kill-the-dn42-network.lantian/index.md

 Correct Way to Do This
 ----------------------

-- While registering for a IP block, user should check the validity of netmasks and address blocks.
+- While registering for an IP block, the user should check the validity of netmasks and address blocks.
 - The DN42 Registry schema checker, or the admin performing the merge operation, should have found out the problem.
-- ROA generator should skip the problematic record and properly handle rest of the data, instead of crashing.
+- ROA generator should skip the problematic record and properly handle the rest of the data instead of crashing.

-Fortunately except that the ROA update was delayed by a few hours, this error didn't impact the network itself much.
+Fortunately, except that the ROA update was delayed by a few hours, this error didn't impact the network itself much.

 Defensive Measures
 ------------------